ohjade/pk_project/README.md

 pip install -i https://test.pypi.org/simple/ pkmodel-stupiders
 ```
 ## Running the model
-Specify the model parameters by changing the arguments of the Model class
+Specify the model parameters by changing the arguments of the Model class.

 A description of each of the parameters is given in model.py, but it is summarised here for reference.

 The parameters are: